 § 20-542 Surety bonds. a.
 Prior to issuance of a car wash license, each applicant shall obtain a surety bond from a duly authorized surety company approved by the commissioner.

-c.
-Such bond shall be payable to the people of the city, and shall be conditioned upon compliance with the provisions of this subchapter, and upon the further condition that the licensee will pay to the city any fine, penalty or other obligation within thirty days of being ordered to do so.
-Such bond shall also be conditioned upon satisfaction of any final legal judgment recovered by any individual who had a claim against such car wash, or provided goods and services to, the licensee and was damaged or had statutory rights violated thereby, or was employed by the licensee and was damaged by the licensee's failure to pay wages or liquidated damages or interest associated with a claim for unpaid wages
+b.
+Such bond shall be payable to the people of the city, and shall be conditioned upon compliance with the provisions of this subchapter, and upon the further condition that the licensee will pay to the city, state, or federal government any fine, penalty or other obligation within thirty days of being ordered to do so.
+Such bond shall also be conditioned upon satisfaction of any final legal judgment recovered by any individual who had a claim against the licensee, or provided goods and services to the licensee and was damaged or had statutory rights violated thereby, or was employed by the licensee and was damaged by the licensee's failure to pay wages or liquidated damages or interest associated with a claim for unpaid wages

 § 20-543 Payment of judgments. a.
-No license shall be issued or renewed pursuant to this subchapter, and every license already issued shall be subject to suspension or revocation, upon the failure of applicant/licensee to pay or satisfy any judgment secured against him or her or it, provided that such judgment was secured in a court of competent jurisdiction against the applicant/licensee for acts of commission or omission with regard to the business maintained, operated or conducted by him, her, or it pursuant to the license issued hereunder.
+No license shall be issued or renewed pursuant to this subchapter, and every license already issued shall be subject to suspension or revocation, upon the failure of applicant or licensee to pay or satisfy any judgment secured against him or her or it, provided that such judgment was secured in a court of competent jurisdiction against the applicant or licensee for acts of commission or omission with regard to the business maintained, operated or conducted by him, her, or it pursuant to the license issued hereunder.

 b.
-This requirement shall be applicable to any applicant/licensee who is a successor to any individual or business entity which in operating a car wash has failed to pay or satisfy any judgment secured against him or her or it according to the terms listed in subdivision a of this section.
-An applicant shall be considered a successor if he, she, or it satisfies any of the following criteria:
+This requirement shall be applicable to any applicant or licensee who is a successor to any predecessor car wash which has failed to pay or satisfy any judgment secured against he, she, or it according to the terms listed in subdivision a of this section.
+An applicant shall be considered a successor if he, she, or it satisfies two or more of the following criteria:

 1. Uses substantially the same facility, facilities or workforce to offer substantially the same services as the predecessor employer;

-2. Shares in the ownership, management, control of the labor relations, or interrelations of business operations with the predecessor employer;
+2. Shares in the ownership, management, control of the labor relations, or interrelations of business operations with the predecessor car wash;

-3. Employs in a managerial capacity any person who directly or indirectly controlled the wages, hours, or working conditions of the affected employees of the predecessor employer; or
+3. Employs in a managerial capacity any person who directly or indirectly controlled the wages, hours, or working conditions of the affected employees of the predecessor car wash; or

-4. Is an immediate family member of any owner, partner, officer, or director of the predecessor employer of any person who had a financial interest in the predecessor employer.
+4. Is an immediate family member of any owner, partner, officer, or director of the predecessor employer of any person who had a financial interest in the predecessor car wash.

 § 20-544 Enforcement. a.
 The commissioner shall enforce this local law pursuant to the commissioner's powers established in chapter one of this title, provided, however, that in the event of a conflict between the provisions of such chapter and the provisions of this subchapter, the provisions of this subchapter shall prevail.